GabrielSilva08/GabrielSilva08/README.md

 # Hello!
 I am Gabriel, nice to meet you! 🙂

-- 💻 I’m currently working on DevOps! 🔨
+- 💻 I’m currently working on Data Science! 🔨
 - 🌱 Working with Python! 🐍
 - ⚙️ Improving on Machine Learning! 🤖
 ##